maks-buren630501/vnodes/README.md

 Can be used to store edges and nodes.
 Contains utility methods to build graphs, position nodes, remove and create nodes, edges and so on.

+###graph reordering
+You can use graph.reorderGraph() function to reorder your nodes and edges

 ## Styling

 The simplest way to style nodes and edges is using CSS